dhaksdhakshin/AI-based-personalizedlearningassistant/README.md

 # AI-Based Learning Assistant

 This is an AI-powered learning assistant built using **React**, **Firebase**, and **React Router**.
-It allows users to register, log in, and manage their learning profiles with personalized goals and preferences.
+It allows users to register, log in, and manage their learning profiles with personalized goals and preferences .

 ## 🚀 Features
 - User Authentication (Register & Login)